Nature and the Internet both came without privacy.

-We got it with personal computing and with the Internet itself, which was designed to make everyone an Archimedes.
+We acquired agency with personal computing and the Internet.
+Both were designed to make everyone an Archimedes.
 We also got a measure of it with the phones and tablets we carry around in our pockets and purses.
 None are yet as private as they should be, but making them fully private is the job of tech.

 I bring this up because we will be working on privacy tech over the next four days at the Computer History Museum, first at VRM Day, today, and then over next three days at IIW: the Internet Identity Workshop.